AdrienChampion/induction_for_dummies/src/induction/readme.md

 We all know what this means: it is finally time to achieve our dream of proving that the stopwatch's counter is always positive.
 We will use the version that starts from `cnt = 0`, not the one where it can take an arbitrary positive value.
-Both versions work for this proof, but the former is bettor for obtaining non-trivial (length `0`) counterexamples if we need to.
+Both versions work for this proof, but the former is better for obtaining non-trivial (length `0`) counterexamples if we need to.

 > **NB:** readers eager to *learn by doing* can start from any of the previous SMT examples
 > involving BMC and try to conduct the proof themselves.
 The SMT examples for BMC have definitions